How to Fix the World in One Keystroke, or Editing Wikipedia.

 Record your changes.

-As long as you make changes using your UserID, they will be recorded in the log associated with the page, but you will also need to report the changes that you have made, so keep a record.
+As long as you make changes using your username, they will be recorded in the log associated with the page, but you will also need to report the changes that you have made, so keep a record.

 Report your changes.